davidpettersson/palindrome/documentation/source/srs/index.rst

 System Requirement Specification
 ================================

 Introduction
 ============

 The purpose of this document is to provide a set of requirements for the Palindrome application.
 The intended audience are business users, developers and testers that have an interest in what the application can and can not do.

+Note that this document does not describe *how* the functionality is implemented.
+Please see the architecture description and the source code for details.

 Features
 ========